Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

-There are several types of canonical connections that can be naturally associated with a $GL(2, \bbbr)$ structure on a manifold $M$.
-Recall that an affine connection $\nabla$ is said to be compatible with a $GL(2, \bbbr)$ structure (paraconformal or $GL(2, \bbbr)$-connection), if \cite{Krynski} for every ${\rm v}\!\in TM$
+There are several types of canonical connections defined on the tangent bundle of a manifold $M$ that can be naturally associated with a $GL(2, \bbbr)$ structure on $M$.
+Recall that an affine connection $\nabla$ is said to be compatible with a $GL(2, \bbbr)$ structure (paraconformal or $GL(2, \bbbr)$ connection), if for every ${\rm v}\!\in TM$